Add Wireless Button

 - After returning to the homepage, click the

-inside the red box in the picture - After the following interface appears, press the wireless button with the installed battery normally
+- After the following interface appears, press the wireless button with the installed battery normally

 - The ID of the wireless button will be automatically generated in the red box, this ID is unique